 4. Consider incorporating more native plants into your landscaping.
 There are many benefits for you and for wildlife.

-We are disappointed that we will not be able to see you face-to-face this year at the Home & Garden Idea Fair and are looking forward to a return of the live event in 2022.
+We are disappointed that we will not be able to see you face-to-face this year at the Home & Garden Idea Fair and are looking forward to a return of the live event.
 In the meantime, whether you are looking for a contractor to bring your garden ideas to life, or you’re a do-it-yourselfer, we still have virtual resources for you.
 Give a click on the many links in the article and find your inspiration.

 Home & Garden Idea Fair

 - At the Fair

 - Be an Exhibitor